-- 1. The New Covenant, which is millennial. - a.
-Jeremiah 31:31-33 "Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people." - b.
-Ezekiel 36:26-30. - 2.
-20:38 Rebellion will be purged out of Israel and will not be allowed to enter the land.
-E. 20:38 "sojourn" The current and later exiles and scatterings of Israel would be temporary. - God would eventually bring Israel into their own land in the Millennium permanently.
+1. The New Covenant, which is millennial and made with Israel.

+a.
+Jeremiah 31:31-33 "Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people."

+b.
+See Ezekiel 36:26-30.

+2. 20:38 Rebellion will be purged out of Israel and will not be allowed to enter the land.
+E. 20:38 "sojourn" The current and later exiles and scatterings of Israel would be temporary.
+God would eventually bring Israel into their own land in the Millennium permanently.

-F. 20:39 God taunts the rebels.
-Go ahead and keep rebelling and worship idols.
-They were dedicated to it anyway, so God says for these rebels to keep in their sin since they had no - dedicated to it anyway, so God says for these rebels to keep in their sin since they had no intention of stopping and repenting anyway.
-God will allow the rebels and idolaters to follow their sins to their doom. - G. 20:40-44 Despite the sins of that current generation and of their fathers, God would welcome the faithful Jews who kept the commandments and who followed God.
-There would be faithful people in the land who would worship and serve God only. - H. 20:40-44 A prophecy of a new temple, which Ezekiel will describe in chapters 40-48. - 1.
-20:41 They would serve God there. - 2.
-20:41 They would offer sacrifices there. - a.
-The Levites will minister to God by sacrifices and offerings in 40:41,42; 44:11; 46:24. - b.
+F. 20:39 God says to go ahead and keep rebelling and worship idols.
+They were dedicated to it anyway, so God says for these rebels to keep in their sin since they had no intention of stopping and repenting anyway.
+God will allow the rebels and idolaters to follow their sins to their doom.
+But do so openly, without profaning His name.
+If you are going to sin, do so without trying to do so in a religious manner and without trying to drag God's name into your sin in order to justify it.84

+G. 20:40-44 Despite the sins of that current generation and of their fathers, God would welcome the faithful Jews who kept the commandments and who followed God.
+There would be faithful people in the land who would worship and serve God only.

+H. 20:40-44 A prophecy of a new temple, which Ezekiel will describe in Ezekiel 40-48.

+1. 20:41 They would serve God there.

+2. 20:41 They would offer sacrifices there.

+a.
+The Levites will minister to God by sacrifices and offerings in Ezekiel 40:41,42; 44:11; 46:24.

+b.
 We don't know exactly what offerings will be required in the Millennial temple, whether the exact Levitical offerings of Leviticus 1-10 or a modified edition thereof.
 We do read of sin offerings, trespass offerings, meat offerings, burnt offerings, peace offerings (Ezekiel 40:39; 45:15).
 There will be the sacrifice of lambs, rams, bullocks, and goats (Ezekiel 45:23; 46:4-7).
 There will be a daily morning burnt offering consisting of a lamb and a meat offering (Ezekiel 46:13).
 There will be kitchens in the temple for boiling and baking the offerings (Ezekiel 46:20).